DrDub/php-nlgen/examples/webnlg/README.md

 is thus distributed under the same license:

   CC Attribution-Noncommercial-Share Alike 4.0 International.

+As the file is 15Mb in size, it is stored elsewhere: http://duboue.net/download/memory.jsons

 To execute the driver you will also need the delex_dict.json from their baseline system.